wangonya/wangonya.com/content/blog/notes.md

 ---

 I need to get in the habit of taking notes while I work.
 Especially when I'm debugging.
-I've noticed a poor habit reoccur when I'm working on a particularly difficult problem.
+I've noticed a poor habit recur when I'm working on a particularly difficult problem.

 It usually goes something like this: